ambanum/social-networks-graph-generator/explanation.md

 Existing graph must have been created in the last 7 days, otherwise the command won't work as only Retwwets from the last 7 days can be collected.

+## Batch export

+If the `batch_size` option is specified and > 0 then the graph is exported all the `batch_size` tweets collected.
+By default `batch_size` = 0, and in this case the graph is only exported once all data has been collected.

 # Outputs

 ## JSON